Close your eyes and picture someone whose behavior you need to confront. It could be a spouse, co-worker, friend, boss. Have a good image? Great….

 Now isn’t that better?
 Picturing yourself side-by-side with someone as you examine an issue together.
 This shift in context is not only powerful in bettering your approach to this conversation, the confrontations you have will be more successful as a result.

 2) Write an opening statement.
 With confrontation, preparation is key.
 When the person you are confronting realizes what is happening, they will (naturally) turn inside, briefly panic, or momentarily leave their body.
 Therefore, your thoughtfulness in the words you choose, the tone you strike, the examples you use, and your clarity about the situation is paramount.
 This is not the time to “wing it”.
-In our Confrontation Model we offer our 60-second Opening Statement as a terrific framework in achieving this and please note the “60-second” piece.
+In our Confrontation Program we offer our 60-second Opening Statement as a terrific framework in achieving this and please note the “60-second” piece.
 Going on and on about how you’ve been wronged will only implode the conversation.
 Keep it short, keep it clear, and keep it clean.